 - Canned soft drinks, bottled water, coffee.

-- Meals – Lots of times neighbors and friends show up pretty soon after a person dies with a cake or casserole and that it good.
-But if you can coordinate meals through a service like Caring Meals, you can communicate with those who want to help the family’s special dietary needs, preferences and drop-off arrangements.
+- Meals – Lots of times neighbours and friends show up pretty soon after a person dies with a cake or casserole and that it good.
+But if you can coordinate meals through a meal home delivery service, you can communicate with those who want to help the family’s special dietary needs, preferences and drop-off arrangements.
 Taking care of all of these details is so appreciated.

 - Drive your friend to the funeral home when she has to make funeral arrangements.